-We consider all students who were enrolled in a master's program on August 1, 2007 at Aarhus University (including Aarhus School of Business) or at the University of Copenhagen.
-Students will be at different stages of the programs, as illustrated in Figure 1.
-As the treatment (i.e., the reform-induced variation in GPA) is caused by the recoding of their grades given up to August 1, 2007, we narrow our sample to those who are at the end of their studies (i.e., the upper row of Figure 1).
+We consider all students who were enrolled in a master's program on August 1, 2007, at Aarhus University (including Aarhus School of Business) or at the University of Copenhagen.
+Students will be at different stages of the programs, as illustrated in figure 1.
+As the treatment (i.e., the reform-induced variation in GPA) is caused by the recoding of their grades given up to August 1, 2007, we narrow our sample to those who are at the end of their studies (i.e., the upper row of fig. 1).
 Specifically, we restrict the sample to the students who had at most 40 ECTS points remaining on the day the grades were recoded.
+The 40 ECTS criterion is selected on the basis of the fact that ECTS credits assigned to the dissertation vary between 30 and 60 in our sample.

-&lt;sup>5Most programs are five-year programs in practice.
-More than 90 percent of the bachelor's graduates progress to a master's program within two years of completing their bachelor's program (see Appendix Figure A.1).
-Some programs (e.g., medical school) are six-year programs.
+Most programs are 5-year programs in practice.
+More than 90% of the bachelor's graduates progress to a master's program within 2 years of completing their bachelor's program (see fig. A.1; figs. A.1-A.6, B.1, B.2 are available online).
+Some programs (e.g., medical school) are 6-year programs.